abhisheksaxena85/docscanner/README.md

 # Doc-Scanner

 .Doc-Scanner is a document scanner focued to make document scanning easy with different-different types of features for a scanned document.
-This project is for college as a final year project to showcase skills to the college.
+This project is for college as a final year (Session 2024-2025) project to showcase skills to the college.
 It will be available for Android,iOS,MacOS,Windows.

+The submission date is 9-Jul-2025

 ## Getting Started